 Private companies are making headlines with investments and innovations related to energy storage.
 Just last week, BP announced that it will use Tesla battery technology to support a 25 MW windfarm in South Dakota.
 The oil industry giant currently operates 13 windfarms across the country, and this will be its first installed storage system.

 Google’s Alphabet also announced that it aims to invest in battery storage solutions in 2018 such as stand-alone battery farms, behind-the-meter installations or systems in support of renewable energy similar to the BP project.

 When ESA announced its Vision for Energy Storage in 2025, the U.S. had just 500 MW of installed capacity.
 Growing this number to 35 GW in less than 10 years is certainly ambitious, but leaders were quick to cite the procurement and installation of more than 70 MWs of energy storage in less than six months after the catastrophic Aliso Canyon gas leak.
 With a strong commitment from stakeholders, and given these recent energy storage trends, it’s possible to find the technology and financing to deliver on these ambitious targets, even without a large-scale disaster like Aliso as a motivating force.

-Based on recent investments, project announcements, policies and more, here at Antenna we’re confident that storage will continue to dominate headlines and will soon be receiving the levels of investment, policy support and interest outside energy industry circles that renewable energy resources received at a comparable stage in their evolution.
+Based on recent investments, project announcements, policies and more, here at Antenna Group we’re confident that storage will continue to dominate headlines and will soon be receiving the levels of investment, policy support and interest outside energy industry circles that renewable energy resources received at a comparable stage in their evolution.